khulnasoft/integrations-core/docs/developer/base/basics.md

 ...
 ```

 This is an optional addition, but it makes submissions easier since it prefixes every metric with the `__NAMESPACE__` automatically.
-In this case it would append `awesome.` to each metric submitted to Datadog.
+In this case it would append `awesome.` to each metric submitted to Khulnasoft.

 If you wish to ignore the namespace for any reason, you can append an optional Boolean `raw=True` to each submission: